-On 1 January 2007 the British Virgin Islands Business Companies Act 2004 (the BVI BC Act) became the sole Business Companies Act in the jurisdiction, creating an environment where financial institutions and corporations can undertake a wide range of structured asset and project finance transactions in the BVI.
+On 1 January 2007 the British Virgin Islands Business Companies Act 2004 (BVI BC Act) became the sole act for business companies in the jurisdiction.
+It created an environment where financial institutions and corporations can undertake a wide range of structured asset and project finance transactions in the territory.

-Under the 1984 IBC Act, which preceded the 2004 Business Companies Act, just one corporate form was available, that of the company limited by shares.
-Under the new regime, several different types of companies can be incorporated.
+Under the previous 1984 IBC Act, just one corporate form was available, that of the company limited by shares.
+Under the new regime, several different types of company can be incorporated.
 These are:

-- Companies limited by shares.
+- Company limited by shares.
 Likely to remain the most popular form of BVI company.
-(For more detailed information, see the British Virgin Islands International Business Company section below);
+(For more detailed information, see the British Virgin Islands International Business Company section below).

-- Companies limited by guarantee not authorised to issue shares.
-This corporate form is likely to prove useful for not for profit organisations;
+- Company limited by guarantee not authorised to issue shares.
+This corporate form is likely to prove useful for not-for-profit organisations.

-- Companies limited by guarantee authorised to issue shares.
-This 'hybrid' type of company provides greater flexibility in structuring transactions, as a result of its combined equity and guarantee membership;
+- Company limited by guarantee authorised to issue shares.
+This 'hybrid' type of company provides greater flexibility in structuring transactions, as a result of its combined equity and guarantee membership.

-- Unlimited companies authorised to issue shares.
-This structure provides greater transparency, as it is possible to look through the company to its shareholders; and
+- Unlimited company authorised to issue shares.
+This structure provides greater transparency, as it is possible to look through the company to its shareholders.

-- Unlimited companies not authorised to issue shares.
+- Unlimited company not authorised to issue shares.
 This type of company could be used to ensure effective estate planning.

-The Act also allows companies to be registered as Restricted Purposes or Segregated Portfolio Companies.
-The former would likely be used primarily in structured finance transactions, while the latter's use will be limited to mutual funds and insurance companies.
+The Act also allows companies to be registered as restricted purposes or segregated portfolio companies.
+The former would likely be used primarily in structured finance transactions, while the latter will be limited in use to mutual funds and insurance companies.

-The legislation allows more flexibility on the name that can be used by a BVI business company, and allows the re-use of the name of a company which has been previously struck off from the register, has changed their name, or been dissolved.
+The legislation allows more flexibility in BVI company nomenclature as it allows the re-use of the name of a company which has been previously struck off the register, changed its name or been dissolved.
 The Act also permits company names to contain foreign characters, which should be particularly attractive to company owners in the Far East.

-The BVIBC Act has abolished the concept of authorised share capital and replaced it with a maximum number of shares that the company is entitled to issue.
+The BVI BC Act abolished the concept of authorised share capital and replaced it with a maximum number of shares that the company is entitled to issue.